lumigo-io/lumigo-node/README.md

 * `LUMIGO_DEBUG=TRUE` - Enables debug logging
 * `LUMIGO_SECRET_MASKING_REGEX='["regex1", "regex2"]'` - Prevents Lumigo from sending keys that match the supplied regular expressions.
 All regular expressions are case-insensitive.
 By default, Lumigo applies the following regular expressions: `[".*pass.*", ".*key.*", ".*secret.*", ".*credential.*", ".*passphrase.*"]`.
   * We support more granular masking using the following parameters.
 If not given, the above configuration is the fallback: `LUMIGO_SECRET_MASKING_REGEX_HTTP_REQUEST_BODIES`, `LUMIGO_SECRET_MASKING_REGEX_HTTP_REQUEST_HEADERS`, `LUMIGO_SECRET_MASKING_REGEX_HTTP_RESPONSE_BODIES`, `LUMIGO_SECRET_MASKING_REGEX_HTTP_RESPONSE_HEADERS`, `LUMIGO_SECRET_MASKING_REGEX_HTTP_QUERY_PARAMS`.
+* `LUMIGO_SECRET_MASKING_EXACT_PATH='["key1.key2", "key3.key4"]'` - Prevents Lumigo from sending keys that match the supplied path (we support nested fields).
+All paths are case-insensitive.
 * `LUMIGO_DOMAINS_SCRUBBER='[".*secret.*"]'` - Prevents Lumigo from collecting both request and response details from a list of domains.
 This accepts a comma-separated list of regular expressions that is JSON-formatted.
 By default, the tracer uses `["secretsmanager\..*\.amazonaws\.com", "ssm\..*\.amazonaws\.com", "kms\..*\.amazonaws\.com"]`. **Note** - These defaults are overridden when you define a different list of regular expressions.
 * `LUMIGO_PROPAGATE_W3C=TRUE` - Add W3C TraceContext headers to outgoing HTTP requests.
 This enables uninterrupted transactions with applications traced with OpenTelemetry.
 * `LUMIGO_SWITCH_OFF=TRUE` - In the event a critical issue arises, this turns off all actions that Lumigo takes in response to your code.
 This happens without a deployment, and is picked up on the next function run once the environment variable is present.
+* `LUMIGO_AUTO_TAG=key1.key2,key3` - Configure execution tags that will be driven directly from the event for the supplied key (we support nested fields).

 ### Step Functions